ramziadem/country-data-api/README.md

    ## Examples

    - you can see this Article/Example to see how to use this API.

+   ## Contact Me

    If you have any question or you need to contact me.
-Please feel free to contact me from here : [ramziadem.com/contact/](https://ramziadem.com/contact/]
+Please feel free to contact me from here : [ramziadem.com/contact/](https://ramziadem.com/contact/)

+   ## Donation

+    If you have any problem to using this API website or you see 504 Error code or any code.
+This because I'm using a free domain and limit hosting to host this API.
+If you like this API, please Donate me to buy a new domain and new hosting to make this API faster and remove limits of the current Hosting.
+If you want to donate, please use this link to donate us : [Donation Link]([https://ramziadem.com/contact/](https://country-data-api.onrender.com/#donate-us).
+And you can choose from link or scan paypal QR Code for that.
+And Follow instructions.